On-line algorithms for multiplication and division in real and complex numeration systems: Parameters in on-line algorithms

 \begin{remark} Definition~\ref{DefOL} of the OL Property covers in fact two purposes: \begin{enumerate} \item boundedness of the sequences $(W_k)$, so that on-line multiplication and division algorithms converge; \item sufficiency of using only truncated representations of $W_k$ and $D_{k + \delta}$, which is necessary for a cheap evaluation of the $\Select$ functions (the question of complexity of the algorithms is discussed in the next section). \end{enumerate}

-Looking into the proofs of correctness of the algorithms one can see that these two purposes are reflected in the OL Property definition by: \begin{enumerate} \item covering of the $\varepsilon$-fattening of the set $(\beta I)$ by the union of sets $\bigcup_{a \in \A} (I + a)$; \item each point $x$ of $(\beta I)^{\varepsilon}$ sits inside a set $I+a$ and deep behind its border, or more precisely the distance between $x$ and the border of $I+a$ is at least $\varepsilon$. \end{enumerate} To avoid a very technical definition of the OL Property we decided to use the same parameter $\varepsilon$ to take into account both phenomena.
+Looking into the proofs of correctness of the algorithms one can see that these two purposes are reflected in the OL Property definition by: \begin{enumerate} \item covering of the $\varepsilon$-fattening of the set $(\beta I)$ by the union of sets $\bigcup_{a \in {\mathcal{A}}} (I + a)$; \item each point $x$ of $(\beta I)^{\varepsilon}$ sits inside a set $I+a$ and deep behind its border, or more precisely the distance between $x$ and the border of $I+a$ is at least $\varepsilon$. \end{enumerate} To avoid very technical formulation of \eqref{OL} we decided to use the same parameter $\varepsilon$ to take into account both phenomena.

 For a finer calculation of parameters $\delta$ and $L$, it may be useful to parameterize these two aspects separately.
 It means to use one parameter $\mu > 0$ for a fattening of the set $(\beta I)$ and another parameter $\nu> 0$ for watching the distance to the border of $I+a$.
 This approach was used for the Eisenstein numeration system, see Section~\ref{Eisen}. \end{remark}